microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 echo "http://$(kubectl get svc/store-front -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"
 ```

-Click the link in the terminal and you should be taken to the product page of the AKS pet store.
+Click the link in the terminal, and you should be taken to the product page of the AKS pet store.
 Here a user can browse products, add items to a shopping cart, and checkout.
-The checkout process is intentional simple and does not require any payment information.
+The checkout process is intentionally simple and does not require any payment information.
 The order is saved to a RabbitMQ message queue.

-Add an item to the cart and checkout.
+Add an item to the cart and checkout by clicking on the cart link in the upper right corner.
 You should see a confirmation message that the order was successfully placed.

 ![](https://placehold.co/800x400)